 Cassie can last a great deal of time in any fight.

-All five of Cassie senses can be used at an superhuman degree.
+All five of Cassie senses can be used to a superhuman degree.

 Cassie can fight armed and unarmed and has had Amazon training.

 Cassie being the daughter of Olympian God Zeus, Cassie can tap into her own powers as a demi-god (like her brother Heracles).
 Her real powers increased to an even greater level of strength and abilities than ever before.
 Cassie is still a young girl and as she grows so may her powers and abilities and she may one day be even greater than Wonder Woman herself or join her father as an Olympian Goddess.

 The Lasso of Lightning is a mystical item given to Cassandra Sandsmark by her brother Ares.
 Lightning emitted by the whip is fueled by its wielder's anger.
 This allows Cassie to expels Zeus's lightning when used in anger.